 Gomer is a tiny town located in the state of Ohio.
 With a population of 345 people and just one neighborhood, Gomer is the 725th largest community in Ohio.
-Gomer has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Gomer was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gomer is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gomer is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Gomer who work in office and administrative support (30.39%), healthcare (12.75%), and teaching (10.78%).